shannenswibisono/VaR-of-Top-3-Crypto/README.md

 # Value at Risk of The Top 3 Cryptocurrencies
 Hi everyone!˚ʚ♡ɞ˚
 This is a collaboration work of me and Vira during our third year of university.
-As the mathematic students, we tried to predict the Value at Risk (VaR) of the top 3 cryptocurrencies using 3 simulations using RStudio Code.
+As the mathematic students, we tried to predict the Value at Risk (VaR) of the top 3 cryptocurrencies using 3 simulations with RStudio Code.
 Let's begin!

 ## Background
 This project was based on the post-information technology era that successfully driven new innovations in global-scale payment methods, such as cryptocurrency.
 The development of cryptocurrencies continues to grow rapidly each year, making them a preferred choice for many investors.
 However, predicting the prices of cryptocurrencies is challenging due to their dynamic volatility.